-Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Matter in our surroundings
+Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Matter in Our Surroundings

 Matter in our surroundings Class 9 Notes Science Chapter 1

 When we observe our surroundings, we notice a vast array of objects, each differing in shape, size, and texture.
 Despite these differences, all these objects share a fundamental characteristic: they are made up of matter.
-But what exactly is matter?
+But what exactly is the matter?

 Matter is defined as anything that occupies space and has mass.
 It is the substance that constitutes the entire universe, from the smallest grain of sand to the largest star in the sky.